jmassardo/jmassardo.github.io/_posts/2019-06-06-Effectively-managing-Audits-and-Compliance.md

 date:   2019-06-13 12:00:00 -0600
 category: Blog
 tags: [blog, compliance, audit, inspec]
+excerpt: "Today, I'll be sharing some of my experiences working with audit and compliance.
+In a previous life, I was responsible for providing compliance data and responses for a portion of multiple internal audits and external examinations."
 ---
 ## Summary

-Greetings!
 Today, I'll be sharing some of my experiences working with audit and compliance.
 In a previous life, I was responsible for providing compliance data and responses for a portion of multiple internal audits and external examinations.

 ## Discussion